Pangoraw/Polars.jl/README.md

 ## Polars C-API

-To build the polars c-api, run the following commands (rustc 1.73.0-nightly is currently needed):
+To build the polars c-api, run the following commands:

 ```
 cd c-polars
 cargo build # --release
 ```

+This is mostly helpful for development to test C-API changes with the Julia version, do not forget to set `Polars.API.libpolars` to the right path by uncommenting the line in `src/API.jl`.
 A header file is also included if one wants to use the API from C directly.